Why do I need healthy snacks for breastfeeding? Does it really matter?

 This basic make ahead recipe is extremely versatile.
 Use whatever milk you prefer, and the toppings are endless.
 My favorite toppings include chopped nuts, shredded coconut, fresh fruit, almond butter (or any nut butter), and granola.

-Ready to Eat Breastfeeding Snacks from the Store
+Healthy Snacks for Breastfeeding: Ready to Eat Snacks from the Store

 Healthy snacks for breastfeeding don’t need to be complicated.
 Here are a few of our favorites that you can get from the store!